Should You Rent-to-Own Investment Property You Own?

 Pros

 As with many things in life, when you own something, you are more likely to treat it with respect.
-This idea applies to rent-to-own homes.
-Instead of the “usual wear and tear” that a property might experience during a standard leasing period, tenants that are renting-to-own are more likely to treat the property with the utmost care.
+This idea applies to rent-to-own investment property as well.
+Instead of the “usual wear and tear” that a property might experience during a standard leasing period, tenants renting-to-own are more likely to treat the property with the utmost care.

 With this in mind, respect can be a double-edged sword, as it may result in the tenants being extra picky about maintenance requests or repairs that have to be made to the home during the leasing period.